hacks-guide/Guide_Wii/docs/index.md

 * Installing updates intended for another region, modifying system files, or region changing your console unless you know **exactly** what you are doing
 * Installing IOS intended for a specific console onto another; this will also result in an **immediate** brick in the worst case scenarios

-More information about bricks can be found on the [bricks page](bricks).
+More information about bricks, alongside tips to prevent them, can be found on the [bricks page](bricks).

 :::